mikeumus/opentelemetry-swift/README.md

 .package(url: "https://github.com/open-telemetry/opentelemetry-swift", from: "0.4.0"),
 ```

-and to your application/library target, add `OpenTelemetryApi-mikeumus` or  `OpenTelemetrySdk-mikeumus`to your `dependencies`, e.g. like this:
+and to your application/library target, add `OpenTelemetryApi` or  `OpenTelemetrySdk-mikeumus`to your `dependencies`, e.g. like this:

 ```
-.target(name: "ExampleTelemetryProducerApp", dependencies: ["OpenTelemetryApi-mikeumus"]),
+.target(name: "ExampleTelemetryProducerApp", dependencies: ["OpenTelemetryApi"]),
 ```

 or